How many World Series championships have the Chicago White Sox won?

 In 1906, the White Sox would win their first World Series title.
 That group, led by shortstop George Davis and pitchers Frank Owen and Nick Altrock, would defeat the Cubs in six games.

-11 years later, the White Sox would win its second World Series title.
+Eleven years later, the White Sox won its second World Series title.
 The 1917 White Sox, led by star pitcher Eddie Cicotte, Eddie Collins, and “Shoeless” Joe Jackson would win 100 games in the regular season.
 In the World Series, Chicago would feat the New York Giants in six games.

 Many of the names found on the 1917 World Series team were on the 1919 White Sox, the squad better known as the “Black Sox.’
-That team lost the World Series to the Cincinnati Reds that season, but are most well-known for the betting scandal that engulfed the team and led to the ban of several of Cicotte and Jackson, as well as six others.
+That team lost the World Series to the Cincinnati Reds that season but is most well-known for the betting scandal that engulfed the team and led to the ban of several of Cicotte and Jackson, as well as six others.

 Between 1920 and 2005, the White Sox would make the World Series just once.
-That came in 1959, a year that took the Sox lose in six games to the Los Angeles Dodgers.
+That came in 1959, a year that saw the Sox lose in six games to the Los Angeles Dodgers.